simonharnqvist/aws-streaming-lakehouse/README.md

-# aws-streaming-lakehouse
+# train-delays-streaming-aws
-AWS Streaming + Lakehousing project
+AWS personal project to practise streaming/microbatching and Terraform.

-## Architecture
-ETL streaming -> lakehouse project, with Terraform for IaC and CloudWatch for monitoring.

-Extract & load: λ Lambda producer polling API -> Kinesis Data Stream ≋ -> λ Lambda consumer -> S3 bucket 🪣
-Transformation: Glue?
-LakeFormation?
-Serve: Athena + QuickSight
+This pipeline polls the live departure board at Waverley Station (Edinburgh) and ultimately gets the current average delay for dashboard use.

+Stack:
+* AWS Lambda - fetcher, consumer, and transformation functions
+* Kinesis Data Streams - for streaming data from polling function to consumer
+* S3 - data storage/lakehouse
+* Glue - hourly compaction of parquets to avoid small files problem
+* Athena - data lakehouse (in progress)
+* QuickSight dashboard?

 ## How to use